"Buy less, choose well"

 The cost of a wardrobe update varies from one person to the next and depends on how much you are prepared to compromise on quality, how well you know your brands and if you love shopping during sales season or at factory outlets, vintage stores or high-end boutiques, but as a rule of thumb -

-If you're shopping for quality fundamentals, a few Style Archetype pieces and you're taking alterations into account, you should start with a minimum of $2500 and with some resourcefulness and creative planning, you'll have an entire wardrobe from top to toe - covered.
+If you're shopping for quality fundamentals, a few seasonal pieces and you're taking alterations into account, you should start with no less than $3500 and with some resourcefulness and creative planning, you'll have an entire wardrobe from top to toe - covered.
+However, it is good to have 7-10k to work with.

 Fun shopping trip facts

 - Stop.
 Revive.
 Survive!
-Most humans who don't live and breathe fashion hit a wall after 3 hours of shopping.
-Take a lunch and coffee break at the 3-hour mark to decompress and get ready for the next 3 hours.
+Most humans who don't live and breathe fashion, hit a wall after 3 hours of shopping.
+Take a lunch and as many coffee breaks to decompress.

 - The one piece I have to push my client out of their comfort zone for ALWAYS ends up being their favourite.